Blessing the Boats Selections

 - Simultaneous submissions are okay.
 Note simultaneous submissions in your cover letter and notify BOA immediately should your submission be accepted elsewhere.

 - Include title, publisher, and publication year of previous full-length poetry collections you have published, if any.
+Feel free to include an acknowledgments page for any previously published poems in your manuscript.

 - Please note that manuscripts will be recycled, not returned.